kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 summary: Coding guidelines helping to write a better code in iOS
 ---

-What are the different rules and code guidelines expected on an iOS project.
+When coding on iOS, have you ever wished to have a common structure between your projects? a standard way of coding for your team?
+More than a code style guide but like a _code structure guide_ ?

+This article presents different rules and code guidelines that could help to strucutre your projects and improve the quality of the code.

-Depending on the language some following points might be useless or a even annoying for some developers.
+Some points might not be suitable for certain languages, or you could even disagree.

 But, when a developer keeps jumping between projects with different structures and languages without a global, strict (and restrictive) convention, the general quality will instantly decrease and slow down the development time.

-In few words: the devs go crazy, all projects crash, end of the world, boom.
+In few words: the devs go crazy, all projects crash, end of the world. :bomb: :fire:

 ## Align & structure your code

 Make sure the code is aligned to itself.
-This is just about structure and better looking code: the "=", the start of the lines, the function names, etc. The alignment is done with "tabulations".
+This is just about structure and better looking code: the `=`, the start of the lines, the function names, etc.

+The alignment is done with tabulations.

 It is also extremely appreciated to use comments to separate the class attributes and pragma mark between functions.

-An example:

 {% highlight swift %}
 class MyViewController				: UIViewController {

 	// MARK: - Outlets

 	@IBOutlet var lettersGameButton		: UIButton?
 	@IBOutlet var headBodyLegsGameButton	: UIButton?
 	@IBOutlet var colorMatcherGameButton	: UIButton?

 	// MARK: - Instance Variables

 	var destinationType                     : FFGameType?
 	let transitionManager                   = FFTransitionManager()

 	// MARK: - View Lifecycle